augi/gradle-docker-java/README.md

-        arguments = ['--server'] // arguments to be passed to your application; default: empty dockerBuildDirectory = project.file('my-directory') // directory where Dockerfile is created; default: "$buildDir/dockerJava" customDockerfile = file('Dockerfile') // path to a custom Dockerfile - then all of the previous options (except image and alternativeImages) are ignored; default: null
+        arguments = ['--server'] // arguments to be passed to your application; default: empty dockerBuildDirectory = project.file('my-directory') // directory where Dockerfile is created; default: "$buildDir/dockerJava" customDockerfile = file('Dockerfile') // path to a custom Dockerfile - then all of the previous options (except image and alternativeImages) are ignored; default: null buildArgs = ['version=1.2.3'] // build arguments to be send to 'docker build' command when using custom Dockerfile; default: empty
         // username and password are used if the Docker Registry requires credentials for pushing username = 'registry-username'
         password = System.getenv('DOCKER_REGISTRY_PASSWORD')